Exporting quinoa to Europe

 Maximum Residue Limits

 The Maximum Residue Limits (MRLs) for pesticides that might be used on quinoa can be found in the EU Pesticide Database.
-Using “quinoa” or “Buckwheat and other pseudo cereals” and the type of pesticide as search terms will yield the corresponding MRLs.
+Use of “quinoa” or “Buckwheat and other pseudo cereals” and the type of pesticide as search terms will yield the corresponding MRLs.

 Maximum residue levels are also laid down in EU Regulation 396/2005.